 Method has been experimenting with Artificial Intelligence, connected devices (IoT), as well as exploring the value of data as a raw material for design.
-We hypothesized that a software platform could be designed to help improve the persistent challenges associated with treatment adherence, and framed our thinking through the design and development of a speculative healthcare service we’ve named Nightingale.
+We hypothesized that a software platform could be designed to help improve the persistent challenges associated with treatment adherence, framing our thinking through the design and development of a speculative healthcare service we’ve named Nightingale.

 Experimenting with current developments in AI helped us to design a more tailored experience for users, as well as helped create an interface that’s sympathetic to their unique set of medical and personal needs.
 Prototyped pharmaceutical packaging is able to infer if a dose has been taken and transmits this information to the cloud.

-Design is the foundation for healthcare products and services
+Human-centered design is the foundation for healthcare products and services